Jaguar XKSS: History

 Following Jaguar's withdrawal from competition at the end of the 1956 season, a number of D-types remained unsold at the Browns Lane factory.
 In an attempt to recoup some of the investment made in building unused chassis, and to exploit the lucrative American market for high-performance European sports cars, Sir William Lyons decided to convert a number of them to road-going specification.
-Structural changes would include the removal of the bulkhead creating a single driver's cockpit, elimination of the large fin behind the driver, and addition of a passenger side door.
-In addition, numerous changes were required to be made for cosmetic, comfort and legal reasons to turn a basic D-type, a race car design, into a street-legal passenger car.
-These included creating a full two-abreast interior; adding a full-width, chrome-surrounded windscreen; adding sidescreens to both driver and passenger doors; creating a rudimentary, folding, fabric roof; adding chromed front and rear bumpers; and mounting XK140 rear light clusters high on the wings; and adding thin chrome strips to the edges of the front light fairings.
+Structural changes would include the removal of the bulkhead to create a single driver's cockpit, the elimination of the large fin behind the driver, and the addition of a passenger-side door.
+In addition, numerous changes were required for cosmetic, comfort, and legal reasons to turn a basic D-type race car design into a street-legal passenger car.
+These included creating a full two-abreast interior; adding a full-width, chrome-surrounded windscreen; adding sidescreens to both driver and passenger doors; creating a rudimentary, folding, fabric roof; adding chromed front and rear bumpers; mounting XK140 rear light clusters high on the wings; and adding thin chrome strips to the edges of the front light fairings.

 By early 1957 a total of 16 of the planned production run of 25 XKSS's had been completed at Jaguar's Browns Lane plant.
 On the evening of 12 February a fire broke out, destroying the remaining nine All of the destroyed vehicles had been destined for North America.
 Most of the previously built 16 XKSSs were also sold in the US.

 In March 2016, Jaguar announced that it would be completing the original 25 car order by hand-building the remaining nine XKSS roadsters to the exact original specification, and assigning them the chassis numbers of the destroyed cars.
 The "continuation" reproductions were expected to sell for more than £1 million each.